howtographql/howtographql/content/frontend/react-apollo/3-mutations-creating-links.md

 In this section, you'll learn how you can send mutations with Apollo.
 It's actually not that different from sending queries and follows the same three steps that were mentioned before, with a minor (but logical) difference in the third step:

 1. write the mutation as a JavaScript constant using the `gql` parser function
-1. use the `graphql` container to wrap your component with the mutation
+1. use the `<Mutation />` component passing the mutation as prop
-1. use the mutation function that gets injected into the component's props
+1. use the mutation function that gets injected into the component's [render prop function](https://reactjs.org/docs/render-props.html)

 ### Preparing the React components